 Eliminating one WWE Hall of Famer in a battle royal on the grandest stage of them all is an impressive accomplishment in itself.
 But before being eliminated by Studd, The Fridge also managed to eliminate another Class of 2006 WWE Hall of Fame inductee, Tony Atlas.
 Eliminating two WWE Hall of Famers in one WrestleMania is a feat that no celebrity will probably ever match.

 Perry's WrestleMania accomplishment is one that few will forget, but his accomplishments in the NFL are more impressive.
 The Fridge burst onto the scene in the NFL as a first round draft pick by the Bears in 1985.
-He immediately impressed with his defensive line play, but he also had the unique opportunity to play on offense on occasion.
-In fact, The Fridge was even called upon during Super Bowl XX to run the ball, and he made the most of it, running over a slew of New England Patriots and into the end zone for a touchdown.
+He immediately impressed with his defensive line play, but he also had the unique opportunity to occasionally play on offense.
+In fact, The Fridge was even called upon during Super Bowl XX to run the ball, and he made the most of it, plowing over a slew of New England Patriots and into the end zone for a touchdown.